Agathyrsi: Name

 The name Agathyrsi is the Latinisation of the Ancient Greek name Agathursoi (Ἀγάθυρσοι), which was itself the Hellenized form of a Scythian name whose original form is not attested.

-The linguist Alexis Manaster Ramer has reconstructed the original Scythian form of this name as *Haxāϑrauš, meaning "prospering the friend/socius", with the final part modified into -θυρσος, referring to the composite vegetal wand of Bacchus, in Greek because the ancient Greeks associated Scythian peoples with Bacchic rites.
+The linguist Alexis Manaster Ramer has reconstructed the original Scythian form of this name as *Haxāϑrauš, meaning "prospering the friend/socius", with the final part modified into -θύρσος, referring to the composite vegetal wand of Bacchus, in Greek because the ancient Greeks associated Scythian peoples with Bacchic rites.

 History

 Origins

-The arrival of the Agathyrsi in Europe was part of the larger process of westwards movement of Central Asian Iranic nomads towards Southeast and Central Europe which lasted from the 1st millennium BC to the 1st millennium AD, and to which also later participated other Iranic nomads such as the Cimmerians, Scythians, Sauromatians, and Sarmatians.
-The archaeological and historical records regarding these migrations are however scarce, and permit to sketch only a very broad outline of this complex development.
+The arrival of the Agathyrsi in Europe was part of the larger process of westward movement of Central Asian Iranic nomads towards Southeast and Central Europe which lasted from the 1st millennium BC to the 1st millennium AD, and later included other Iranic nomads such as the Cimmerians, Scythians, Sauromatians, and Sarmatians.
+The archaeological and historical records regarding these migrations are however scarce, and permit only a very broad outline of this complex development to be sketched.

 Beginning of steppe nomadism

-The formation of genuine nomadic pastoralism itself happened in the early 1st millennium BC due to climatic changes which caused the environment in the Central Asian and Siberian steppes to become cooler and drier than before.
-These changes caused the sedentary mixed farmers of the Bronze Age to become nomadic pastoralists, so that by the 9th century BC all the steppe settlements of the sedentary Bronze Age populations had disappeared, and therefore led to the development of population mobility and the formation of warrior units necessary to protect herds and take over new areas.
+The formation of genuine nomadic pastoralism happened in the early 1st millennium BC due to climatic changes causing the environment in the Central Asian and Siberian steppes to become cooler and drier than before.
+These changes caused the sedentary mixed farmers of the Bronze Age to become nomadic pastoralists, so that by the 9th century BC all the steppe settlements of the sedentary Bronze Age populations had disappeared, leading to the development of population mobility and the formation of warrior units necessary to protect herds and take over new areas.

 These climatic conditions in turn caused the nomadic groups to become transhumant pastoralists constantly moving their herds from one pasture to another in the steppe, and to search for better pastures to the west, in Ciscaucasia and the forest steppe regions of western Eurasia.